 Actors usually will arrive up to 45 minutes early to prepare.
-Traditionally, auditions for UW-L Department of Theatre Arts' productions begin at 6:00 p.m.
+Traditionally, auditions for UWL Department of Theatre Arts' productions begin at 6:00 p.m.
+If there is another show in rehearsal on your audition day, you may also have an "early session" beginning closer to 5:00 pm to minimize the impact on that rehearsal.

 THE AUDITION FORM is updated approximately once a year by the theatre faculty in order to capture the most pertinent information and to reflect participation and other policies.
 Before personalizing a form for your show, be sure that you are working with the current version.
+ALSO FIND OUT IF YOU WILL BE USING PAPER FORMS OR DIGITAL FORMS TO BE FILLED OUT IN ADVANCE.